numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Alternatively, we could rely on the scalar belonging to the user dtype to implement ``scalar.dtype`` or similar.
 Initially, at the moment the exact implementation shall be *undefined*.
-Scalars will have to derive from a NumPy scalar, and provide at least a ``.dtype`` attribute.
-Although, this may not be used within NumPy.
+Scalars will have to derive from a NumPy scalar and provide at least a ``.dtype`` attribute, though, this may not be used within NumPy.
 Any such scalar shall be expected to have a corresponding DType.

 An initial alternative suggestion was to use a two-pass approach instead.